 About Cognitive-Behavioural Therapy (CBT)

-Cognitive-behavioural therapy (CBT) is a practical and effective form of therapy that helps individuals gain the skills and strategies they need to live their best lives.
+Cognitive-behavioral therapy (CBT) is a practical and effective form of psychotherapy that helps individuals gain the skills and strategies they need to live their best lives.
 CBT focuses on the challenges faced in everyday life and helps people understand the impact of their thoughts and perceptions on their emotions.
 Some of the key benefits of CBT include:

 - A structured and organized approach, making it easy to follow and track progress